-Qualification of nuclear explosive safety study personnel shall be conducted in accordance with the requirements of DOE M 426.1-1A and DOE-STD-3015-2004.
+Qualification of Nuclear explosive safety study personnel must be conducted in accordance with the requirements of DOE O 426.1 and DOE M 452.2-2.

-In addition to the annual certification requirements of DOE-STD-3015-2004, paragraph 6.2, the supervisor over NNSA NESSG members/chairs shall require personnel filling nuclear explosive safety study positions to re-qualify every five (5) years.
-The supervisor shall establish the specific requalification training designed to update and maintain their qualifications.
-The supervisor shall document the requalification process which shall, at a minimum, include the following:
+In addition to the annual certification requirements of DOE M 452.2-2, paragraph III.2.d, the supervisor over NNSA NESSG members/chairs must require personnel filling nuclear explosive safety study positions to re-qualify every five (5) years.
+The supervisor must establish the specific requalification training designed to update and maintain their qualifications.
+The supervisor must document the requalification process which must, at a minimum, include the following:

-1. Items added to the Nuclear Explosive Safety Study FAQS since the individual's last qualification or regualification.

-2. A combination of written examinations, oral examination, or facility/site walkthroughs, as necessary, to demonstrate competency on the new material and those areas from the initial qualification where the individual has not demonstrated ongoing experience during the past five (5) years.
+- 1. Items added to the Nuclear Explosive Safety Study FAQS since the individual's last qualification or requalification. - 2.
+A combination of written examinations, oral examination, or observation of performance, as necessary, to demonstrate competency on the new material and those areas from the initial qualification where the individual has not demonstrated ongoing experience during the past five (5) years.

-DOE personnel shall participate in continuing education and training as necessary to improve their performance and proficiency and ensure that they stay up-to-date on changing technology and new requirements.
+DOE personnel must participate in continuing education and training as necessary to improve their performance and proficiency and ensure that they stay up-to-date on changing technology and new requirements.
 This may include courses and/or training provided by: